grammyjs/website/site/docs/advanced/reliability.md

 If you made sure you have proper [error handling](/guide/errors.md) for your bot, you are basically good to go.
 All errors that should be expected to happen (failing API calls, failing network requests, failing database queries, failing middleware, etc) are all caught.

-You should make sure to always `await` all promises, or at least call `catch` on them if you ever don't want to `await` stuff.
+You should make sure to always `await` all promises, or at least call `catch` on them if you ever don’t want to `await` stuff.
 Use a linting rule to make sure you cannot forget this.

 ## Graceful shutdown